stormpath/stormpath-sdk-java/docs/source/forwarded-request.rst

 Forwarded Account Header Name
 -----------------------------

-If a user ``Account`` is associated with a request that will be forwarded to an origin server, the account will be converted to a String and added to the forwarded request as an HTTP request header.
-The default header name is ``X-Forwarded-Account``.
+If a user account is associated with a request that will be forwarded to an origin server, the account will be converted to a String and added to the forwarded request as an HTTP request header.
+The default header name is ``X-Forwarded-User``, a de-facto HTTP header for forwarding user account information.

 If you want to specify a different HTTP header name, set the ``stormpath.zuul.account.header.name`` configuration property: